Robert Morris University: Athletics

 Robert Morris' sports teams, nicknamed "the Colonials", wear the school colors of blue, white, and red.
 The Colonials compete in NCAA Division I (FCS, formerly Division I-AA, in football).
-Most of the school's teams play in the Horizon League, though the football team plays in the Big South Conference, the men's ice hockey team competed in Atlantic Hockey, the women's ice hockey team was a member of the College Hockey America, and women's rowing competes in the Metro Atlantic Athletic Conference.
+Most of the school's teams play in the Horizon League, though the football and Men’s Lacrosse teams play in the Northeast Conference.
+The men's and women's ice hockey teams compete in Atlantic Hockey America, and women's rowing competes in the Metro Atlantic Athletic Conference.
 Men's teams are basketball, football, golf, ice hockey, lacrosse, cross country, and soccer.
 Women's teams are basketball, cross country, ice hockey, lacrosse, rowing, soccer, softball, track and field, and volleyball.

 The Colonials officially joined the NCAA in 1976 and appeared in its first NCAA tournament in 1982, in men's basketball.
 Robert Morris men's and women's teams have won 45 league championships in NCAA Division I.

-On March 19, 2013, the Colonials men's basketball team defeated the Kentucky Wildcats, the defending national champions, in Moon Township by a score of 59–57 in the first round of the National Invitation Tournament (NIT).

-On May 26, 2021, the university disbanded both the men's and women's varsity hockey programs.
-On December 17, 2021 it was announced that the RMU D1 men's and women's hockey teams will be reinstated, returning to play in the 2023-24 season.